The four best Caribbean islands

 As the nights draw in, we’re turning our thoughts to the Caribbean and its crystal-clear seas, white sands, swaying palm trees and welcoming locals.
 But there’s plenty more to see beyond the blissful beachfronts.
 On a P&O Cruises holiday, you can get to the heart of each colourful island.
-Here’s just a taste of four of them…
+Here’s our pick of the four best Caribbean islands...

 Blessed with lush mountains, abundant flora and fauna, stunning beaches and turquoise waters, St Lucia is an island paradise.
 But beyond the beauty, there’s buckets to do.
 Sail around the iconic peaks of the Pitons, hike along the Jacquot Trail, take in the views from the Soufriere Volcano and sulphur springs or tee off at the famous St Lucia Golf and Country Club – to name a few.
 The capital, Castries, is a charming spot, too, with points of interest including the Cathedral of the Immaculate Conception, Derek Walcott Square (named after the Nobel Prize-winning poet) and a bustling market brimming with local handicrafts.

 Barbados is a Caribbean cracker.
 Nowhere else in the region packs in such a mix of island glamour and untamed natural beauty.
 The easy-going locals and oddly familiar ways (it’s decidedly British in some ways due to its colonial past) make it the ideal place to find your feet.
 For immaculate white beaches, exclusive resorts, golf courses and five-star luxury at every turn, head to the Platinum Coast on the west of the island.
 By contrast, find the wild, beautiful and less developed Scotland district on the east.
 In the middle, lush plantations and gardens, rum distilleries and amazing colonial architecture make this a great place to explore – topped and tailed with spending time in the exuberant capital, Bridgetown.